-This course will instruct the student in fundamental concepts and techniques of photography, including aesthetics and technical aspects as a basis for creating a photographic image.
-The student will learn to use the camera, digital processing, and composition.
+This course covers fundamental concepts and techniques of photography, including aesthetics and technical aspects as a basis for creating a photographic image.
+The student will learn to use the camera, practice digital processing, and examine composition.
 Students will be introduced to the techniques of digital photography and computer imaging.
 Students will learn how to use photography as a creative tool for self-expression, social exploration, and still documentation.